Ychap/JA-AdventurePack/JA#BGT_AdvPack/readme/components.md

 24. __RESTORED: Shalasin__

-    Minor interaction on second floor of ElfSong Tavern.
+    Minor interaction on second floor of Elfsong Tavern.
 Gives additional information about Seven Suns.

 25. __RESTORED: Sir Artolas__

-    In the Sewers a paladin of Helm is on his righteous path.
+    In the Sewers Sir Artolas is on his righteous path.

 26. __RESTORED: Pilar & Gheldehar__ (Also included in Northern Tales of the Sword Coast)